Friends from Ohio get 45 days in jail for Capitol riot - NewsBreak

 Friends from Ohio get 45 days in jail for Capitol riot

-COLLEGE PARK, Md.
-(AP) — Federal prosecutors assert that everybody who stormed the U.S. Capitol on Jan.
+Federal prosecutors assert that everybody who stormed the U.S. Capitol on Jan.
 6 should be evaluated individually when deciding whether a prison sentence is warranted.
-On Wednesday, a judge accepted the Justice Department’s assessment that two friends from Ohio fall into a category of rioters who deserve to be incarcerated.
+On Wednesday, a judge accepted the Justice Department s assessment that two friends from Ohio fall into a category of rioters who deserve to be incarcerated.

 U.S. District Judge James Boasberg sentenced Derek Jancart and Erik Rau to 45 days in jail.
 Prosecutors had recommended four months of imprisonment for both men.
 They must report to jail by Nov.
 29.